 bringing my fingers to my swollen cheek, my eye,

-When he arrives, he offers to go in my defense,
+When my boyfriend arrives, he offers to go in my defense,

 but he’s not much bigger than me,